oracle-livelabs/adb/shared/adb-auto-indexing/create-schema/create-schema.md

-# Create and Application Schema and Prepare for Auto Indexing
+# Create an Application Schema and Prepare for Auto Indexing

 ## Introduction